Free home upgrades available

 - Providing up to 10 compact fluorescent light bulbs (CFLs)

-- Must be a GRU residential electric customer.
+- Must be a GRU residential electric customer with at least one year of service at current location.

 - Must own and live in the home being improved.